 The subscription could be for a weekly or monthly newsletter, or it could be for a one-off ‘gift’ of a relevant PDF report, an informative video, or a useful piece of software, for example.

-In all cases the person opts in to the subscription willingly, and exchanges his or her email for whatever is offered in return, knowing that they will continue to receive email messages.
+In all cases, the person opts into the subscription willingly and exchanges his or her email for whatever is offered in return, knowing that they will continue to receive email messages.

 “… double opt in …”

 It is also common for the person opting into a subscription to be asked to ‘double opt in’.
 They opt in initially by typing their email and possibly their name into a form on a web page, then they are asked to click a link in an email that is immediately sent to them.

 With spam, it is also usual that the recipient has no way to unsubscribe, and there is usually no contact information included either.
 There may also be an enticing, but deceptive subject line designed to get the email opened.

 One of the main hallmarks of spam is that it is usually a blatant advertising message that screams “buy this product”.
-The conversion rates of spam are generally very low, but by sending out hundreds of thousands of emails regularly, it can be a very profitable strategy.
+The conversion rates of spam are generally very low, but by sending out hundreds of thousands of emails regularly, it can, sadly, be a very profitable strategy.

 “… cold email marketing …”

 An email marketing strategy that is often overlooked is cold email marketing.
-While these emails are sent out to people who have not asked for them, and can therefore be technically classed as ‘unsolicited email’, this strategy, when done properly, differs from spam in a number of important ways.
+While these emails are sent out to people who have not asked for them, and can, therefore, be technically classed as ‘unsolicited email’, this strategy, when done properly, differs from spam in a number of important ways.

 It is also usual to incorporate a follow-up sequence to reinforce and strengthen the relationship, and because the emails are extremely focused and personalized, as well as short and straight to the point, a cold email marketing strategy can be extremely successful, and ultimately very profitable.

-There will also be full contact details included.
+There will also be full contact details included in any serious cold emailing effort.
 In short, where spam is all about being shadowy and deceitful, cold emailing is all about being honest and transparent.

 “… a positive relationship established …”

-The recipient should want to receive the email, and continue receiving further emails too.
+The recipient should want to receive the email and want to continue receiving further emails too.
 An open and fully transparent attitude should always be adopted, honoring unsubscribe requests immediately, and always listening to what the people on the list have to say.